 The sales, marketing and merchandising services industry is competitive.
 We face competition from a few other large, national or super-regional agencies as well as many niche and regional agencies.
 Remaining competitive in this industry requires that we closely monitor and respond to trends in all industry sectors.
 We cannot assure you that we will be able to anticipate and respond successfully to such trends in a timely manner.

-Moreover, some of our competitors may choose to sell services competitive to ours at lower prices by accepting lower margins and profitability or may be able to sell services competitive to ours at lower prices by accepting lower margins and profitability or may be able to sell services competitors.
+Moreover, some of our competitors may choose to sell services competitive to ours at lower prices by accepting lower margins and profitability or may be able to sell services competitive to ours at lower prices due to proprietary ownership of data or technical superiority, which could negatively impact the rates that we can charge.
 If we are unable to compete successfully, it could have a material adverse effect on our business, financial condition and our results of operations.
 If certain competitors were to combine into integrated sales, marketing and merchandising services companies, additional sales, marketing and merchandising service companies were to enter the market or existing participants in this industry were to become more competitive, including through technological innovation such as social media and crowdsourcing, it could have a material adverse effect on our business, financial condition or results of operations.